Skip to contents

 AUGMECON selects one of them as the primary objective, say \(f_p(x)\), and treats the remaining \(m - 1\) objectives as secondary objectives.

-For a fixed combination of epsilon levels, the method solves a sequence of single-objective subproblems of the form:
+For a fixed combination of epsilon levels, the method solves a single-objective subproblem of the form:

 $$ \max \; f_p(x) + \rho \sum_{k \in \mathcal{S}} \frac{s_k}{R_k} $$